Mohd Nasir Ibrahim Fikri

-Datuk Mohd Nasir bin Ibrahim Fikri (born 4 March 1957) was a Member of the Parliament of Malaysia.
+Mohd Nasir bin Ibrahim Fikri (born 4 March 1957) was a Member of the Parliament of Malaysia.
 He was elected to the Parliament for the Kuala Nerus constituency in Terengganu in 2008, as a member of the United Malays National Organisation (UMNO) party in the ruling Barisan Nasional coalition.
 He was defeated for re-election in 2013 by 610 votes.
 The seat fell to Mohd Khairuddin Aman Razali of the Pan-Malaysian Islamic Party (PAS).

 Before entering federal politics, Mohd Nasir was a member of the State Assembly of Terengganu and served on the state's Executive Council.